Code-Institute-Submissions/JDygard-dominant_chaos_JanResub/README.md

 ![alt text](assets/images/readme/whiteboard-flowchart.png)
 # Dominant Chaos

-This is a game idea Maxx and I have been kicking around since the end of Static Chaos.
-The core of the game will be the PvP element, with multiple classes (starting with 4 or 5), a turn-based combat system with 1-2 second ticks.
+This is a game idea a friend and I have been kicking around since the end of Static Chaos.
+The core of the game will be the PvP element, with multiple classes (starting with 4 or 5), a turn-based combat system with 5 second ticks.
 Basic attacks are automated but players will be able to queue one or two more powerful abilities, stance changes and attacks every tick.
 The specific combat context is set in stone until it is playtested.
 What needs to be rebuilt is the way the player encounters the world, how players encounter each-other, how PvE content is explored, equipment and cosmetics.

 ## Scenes
 In traditional MUDs, the world is arranged into a huge matrix of rooms connected by directions.
 This will not translate to a graphical context well.